 Turn Off Mosquitoes By Avoiding These 4 Foods And Beverages

 Did you know that certain foods and drinks can make you more appealing to mosquitoes?
 As incredible as this may sound, this is true, and you should avoid eating and drinking them while outdoors (especially in the evening when mosquitoes really get active).

-- Dairy products: If you’re following the Save Our Bones Program, you’re already avoiding milk and most other dairy products.
+- Dairy products: If you’re following the Osteoporosis Reversal Program, you’re already avoiding milk and most other dairy products.
 Dairy products make you irresistible to mosquitoes because they stimulate your body to produce lactic acid, which attracts these annoying bugs.

 - Beer and alcohol attract mosquitoes, but as of yet, scientists are not really sure just what it is about alcoholic drinks that draw these pesky critters – it might be the increase in body temperature these beverages induce.